grafana/grafana/docs/sources/setup-grafana/configure-docker.md

 ## Install plugins in the Docker container

-You can install publicly available plugins and also plugins that are private or used internally in an organization.
+You can install publicly available plugins and plugins that are private or used internally in an organization.

 ### Install plugins from other sources